 5. Selecting the Right International Arbitrator

 Once lawyers and experts have been selected, it is critical for a party to select the right international arbitrator for a given legal dispute.
-All arbitrators are not equal, and many take consistent positions with respect to legal issues, so it is important to spend time determining who should be picked.
+All arbitrators are not equal, and some take consistent positions with respect to legal issues, so it is important to spend time determining who should be picked.
 We have therefore provided a variety of online tools to find international arbitrators who are the best fit for a given case and provide advice on how to select them.
-The members of the IAA Network also serve as arbitrators and might be worth considering for your case.
-It is very difficult to challenge an arbitrator once they are appointed, no matter how biased their rulings, so it is very important to vet each arbitrator thoroughly at the time of their nomination.
-Type their name in the arbitration search engine, and you should find a significant amount of relevant information about an arbitrator who was nominated.
+It is very difficult to challenge an arbitrator once they are appointed, no matter how bad their rulings, so it is very important to vet each arbitrator thoroughly at the time of their nomination.
+Type their name in the arbitration search engine, and you should also find a significant amount of relevant information about any arbitrator who was nominated.

 6. The Merits: Researching International Arbitration Law and Doctrine